How effective are beneficial ownership checks?

-Testing and evidencing the effectiveness of beneficial ownership checks: investigating the laundering of monies and reputations by African and Central Asian elites
+A new project will investigate the laundering of monies and reputations by professional enablers for African and Central Asian elites

-The project will assess the effectiveness of the international Anti-Money Laundering regime with respect to banking, real estate purchases, and charitable investments via anonymous shell companies.
-It builds on earlier research by the team and our extensive links to global civil society, international organizations and regulators, including in Africa and Central Asia.
-In particular, it will focus on money laundering by the elites of six to-be-determined Central Asian and African states.
-However, our theoretical and empirical focus is not on the regional elites themselves but the global service providers or ‘enablers’, i.e. professionals often based in liberal democracies which enable money and reputation laundering in their exploitation of ‘loop holes’ in anti-money laundering rules and weak adherence to due diligence requirements.
-Methodologically, the study will combine a field experiment of banking, the building of a database of overseas real estate purchases via unexplained wealth, and use qualitative comparisons to assess due diligence by international institutions and charities of investments via anonymous companies.
+This project, funded under the DFID-Global Integrity Anti-Corruption Evidence Partnership, aims to assess within its two year period the effectiveness of the international AML regime with respect to banking, real estate purchases, and charitable investments via anonymous shell companies.
+In particular, it will focus on money laundering by the elites of various Central Asian and African states.
+However, our theoretical and empirical focus is not on the regional elites themselves but on the global service providers or ‘enablers’ — those professionals often based in liberal democracies that enable money and reputation laundering in their exploitation of ‘loop holes’ in anti-money laundering rules and weak adherence to due diligence requirements.
+Methodologically, the study will combine a field experiment of banking, an analysis of real estate purchases via unexplained wealth, and will use qualitative comparisons to assess due diligence by international institutions and charities of investments via anonymous companies.

 The research team includes: